barantoro/baran-component/README.md

 ## Combobox Component

-The `BComboBox` component is a customizable combobox with various props and events.
+The `BaranCombobox` component is a customizable combobox with various props and events.

 ### Props